StevenMayher/432-2022/projectA/proposals/feedback1.md

 29 | Chris Jones | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 30 | David Selvaraj | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 31 | Makaela Mews | Section 2: we'd like a little more detail.
 All counties in the US?
 Is that what you have?
 There are better ways to reorder the columns in section 3.2 - using the tidyverse and the select() function to specify the order you want from the beginning, and you should really be able to avoid using clean_names() twice.
 Your Section 3.3 heading is misspelled.
 You should use message = FALSE to avoid the message when you call favstats in section 3.3, or else include mosaic as a package you load at the start.
 In your table in section 5.1, I don't know what an fct code means.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
+32 | Cyrus Nosrati | Thanks for your successful revision.
+See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 33 | Norman Luc | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 34 | Steven Mayher | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.